seananderson/metafolio/inst/ms/ms.md

 # Discussion

-The importance of conserving response diversity is a key assumption of conservation ecology, but has rarely been tested quantitatively [@mori2013].
+The importance of conserving populations with a diversity of responses to the environment is a key assumption of conservation ecology, but has rarely been tested quantitatively [@mori2013].
 We show how maintaining populations with a variety of thermal-tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
 Further, conserving more populations reduces metapopulation variability but possibly at the expense of long-term metapopulation growth rate if available habitat is squeezed by climate change.